codeborne/translate-tool/README.md

 Settings -> Developer Settings -> Personal access tokens
 ```

-To integrate the project with GitHub, simply use the translation tool's **Import via Github** option and fill the necessary fields.
+To integrate the project with GitHub, simply use the translate tool's **Import via Github** option and fill the necessary fields.

 ##### Configs with private repositories

 The URL structure is different for private GitHub repositories, as the tool accesses GitHub's API to pull the necessary files.

-It is generated for you when importing via the translation tool, but in case you'd like to create the url yourself, here's the structure:
+It is generated for you when importing via the translate tool, but in case you'd like to create the url yourself, here's the structure:
 ```
 "url": "https://api.github.com/repos/<Username>/<RepoName>/contents/<LinkToTranslationsDirectory>/"